bbc/exoplayer-testing-samples/README.md

 When pulling these together I accidentally assembled Exoplayer with a broken Bandwidth Meter resulting in ABR not working - lucky I had a test to illustrate it.

+# The Tests

-The tests are more for example and could do we a large amount of refinement, but they should get you going.
+More for example and could do we a large amount of refinement, but they should get you going.
+I suspect these tests leak memory left right and center.

+They are to be found in this folder ./app/src/androidTest/java and need to run on a device (or emulator).

 A_JustWireMock
  - a wiremock bootstrap test to confirm your enviroment works, you can delete these once its green.